jomjol/water-meter-image-cut/Config_Description.md

 # Description of the Config.ini

-The config.ini file contains the information for the Alignment and ROIs to process the image.
+The config.ini file contains the information for the alignment and ROIs to process the image.
 It consists of 3 main segments, which are described in the following sections:

 * `[alignment]`
 * `[Analog_Counter]`